 You should also be giving thought to the style of your vanity.
 Some styles work better with certain vanity types:

-Traditional/Classic: Often used with cabinet-type vanities, the traditional/classic look features decorative trim work and ornate molding.
+Traditional/Classic: Often used with cabinet-type vanities, the traditional/classic look features decorative trim work and oate molding.
 Its color schemes are generally darker.

 Vintage/Antique: This style features fancy carvings and flourishes that evoke bygone eras.
 It is typically made of wood that is either darkly stained or painted white.
 Occasionally it includes claw feet.